Al-Dnz/rails_devise_jwt/README.md

 }
 ```

-the get the JWT in response bearer
+then get the JWT in response bearer

 http://localhost/logout